 On the other hand, an uncontested divorce would be a viable option for couples who have decided to split on amicable terms.
 If they do not have any shared children, this may also make it easier to hash out the terms of their separation–as child custody is often the most contentious aspect of divorce.
 In order to complete a no-court divorce successfully, however, both parties would need to enter into private negotiations with the intention of working together.
 While disputes will most certainly arise, it is important to understand that this form of divorce would only be successful if both spouses are willing to cooperate under constructive circumstances.
 In doing so, a couple can expect to resolve their divorce in a more cost-effective and time-sensitive manner.
 In fact, the only time that they would need to step foot in a courtroom would be to obtain the final approval of a family law judge.

 While there is no easy way to go about divorce, it is important to understand that deciding upon a practical course of action will be your starting foundation.
 For this reason, it is highly recommended that you discuss your case with a Salt Lake City divorce attorney before deciding to initiate either contested or uncontested divorce proceedings.
 In doing so, you may be able to save yourself the hardship of undergoing a contentious separation.
 When you trust in the Law Office of David Pedrazas, PLLC to represent your case, you can ensure that your divorce will be handled in the most effective manner possible.
 For this reason, we encourage you to learn more about how our firm can help.
-Call today at 801-263-7078 or submit a free case evaluation form online to get started.
+Call today at 801-263-7078 or submit a Legal Case Review form online to get started.